Dr Ann McVeigh, owner of ArtisAnn

 The owners of the ArtisAnn Gallery are Ann McVeigh and Ken Bartley who have collected, curated, exhibited and sold artworks for over twenty years.

 The art gallery may be a new venture but is the realisation of a long-held dream that they have been working towards for quite some time.
 Ann ran the very successful Belfast UnBound dance company for many years, while Ken worked full-time at the Arts Council of Northern Ireland for almost two decades.
-Ann and Ken have both published books; Ann's recent historical novel "Letters in the Fire" is now available, while Ken produced an atlas of Medieval History.
+Ann is a well known and highly regarded public speaker on a range of historical subjects.
+You can find out more about booking her for speaking engagements on her "Look Who's Talking" page.

 Ken is also a board member of the Digital Arts Studios in Belfast.